crytic/slither/plugin_example/README.md

 python setup.py develop
 ```

-We recommend to use a Python virtual environment (for example: [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/)).
+We recommend using a Python virtual environment (for example: [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/)).